Harry84/DevOps-Core-Fundamental-Project/README.md

 <img src="https://github.com/Harry84/DevOps-Core-Fundamental-Project/blob/main/images/Project%20Coverage%20report.JPG" width="1000"/>
 </p>

 The 98% coverage total indicates that most routes and functionality of the app have been tested and are working as intended.
-When the tests were run as part of a Jenkins build, a coverage report is then included in the console log for said build.
-Below is a screen showing these results (albeit for a slighly different version where the coverage is different):
+When the tests are run as part of a Jenkins build, a coverage report is then included in the console log for said build.
+Below is a screen showing these results (albeit for a slighly different version where the coverage is marginally different):

 <p align="center">
 <img src="https://github.com/Harry84/DevOps-Core-Fundamental-Project/blob/main/images/Build%20running%20latest%20tests.JPG" width="700"/>